-Independent living communities, also known as retirement communities, senior living communities or independent retirement communities, are housing designed for seniors 55 and older.
-Senior living communities commonly provide apartments but some also offer cottages,condominiums, and single-family homes.
+Independent living communities, also known as retirement communities, senior living communities or independent retirement communities, are housing designed for active adults 55 and older.
+These type of communities commonly provide apartments but some also offer cottages, condominiums, and single-family homes.

 Residents are typically seniors who do not require assistance with daily activities or 24/7 skilled nursing but may benefit from convenient services, senior-friendly surroundings, and increased social opportunities, that many Texas senior living communities offer.
 Independent senior living communities are also popular among snowbird seniors who wish to downsize or travel freely without the burden of managing a home.